 Runes have been used as a method of divination for centuries.
 However, they began as a Scandinavian runic alphabet, with each rune having its own name and symbolic meaning.

-The oldest alphabet we can trace is Elder Futhark and it consisted of 24 lettered runes, each one with its own symbolic meaning and purpose.
+The oldest alphabet we can trace comes from the Elder Futhark runes, and it consists of 24 lettered runes, each one with its own symbolic meaning and purpose.

 These ancient runes are associated with Scandinavian religion and magic, as well as skaldic poetry.
 The Scandinavians themselves believed that the runes had powerful energy and great mystical power.

 Runes were typically engraved into pieces of wood or stone, making them very practical as they were easy to carry around and provide readings to passers-by.
-There have even been found historical items such as amulets and jewelry, with runes engraved on them.
+There have even been found historical items, such as amulets and jewelry, with runic alphabets engraved on them.

 Today, runes are still used for divination purposes and can help you along with your life by providing answers to some of our deepest questions.